tevador/nppow/README.md

 The best property of the NPP in relation to PoW is that a perfect partition can be very easily verified by simply calculating the sums.
 On the other hand, finding the perfect partition is a hard problem.

-The variant of NPP presented here uses a list of 128 randomly generated 42-bit numbers with the goal of finding the perfect partition.
+The Number partitioning proof of work (NPPoW) presented here uses a list of 128 randomly generated 42-bit numbers with the goal of finding the perfect partition.
 With B = 42 and N = 128, we can calculate that there are on average ≈2<sup>83</sup> perfect partitions out of the 2<sup>128</sup> possible ones.
-These parameters were chosen specifically so that a modified CDA algorithm can find approximately 1 perfect partition per second on a modern CPU.
+These parameters were chosen specifically so that a modified CDA algorithm can find approximately 1 perfect partition per second on a modern CPU (using 1 thread).

 The list of numbers is generated at random by hashing the current block header using the SHAKE-256 hashing function, which is a NIST-approved [variant of SHA-3](https://en.wikipedia.org/wiki/SHA-3#Instances) with a variable output length.
 In this case, the selected output length is 5376 bits (128 × 42).